-Emirates resumes operations
+Emirates Resumes Operations

 - Dubai 05:25 06:38 12:34 15:53 18:24 19:38

-Emirates continues to monitor the situation, and we will develop our operational schedule accordingly.
-We would like to thank our customers for their understanding and patience.
-The safety of our passengers and crew is our highest priority and will not be compromised.
+Emirates continues to monitor the situation, and will develop operational schedule accordingly.

 Follow Emirates 24|7 on Google News.